 The reverse grid in F1 is a proposed qualifying format that involves a 30-minute sprint race, with the starting order being the reverse of the current Driver’s Championship order.
 The results from this sprint race would then set the starting grid for the actual race.

 We will go through the details of the reverse grid in F1 below, as well as take a look at some of the reasons for and against using the procedure.
 We will also consider the use of reverse grid qualifying in other motorsports as well.

-What Is The Reverse Grid System In F1?
+How Would Reverse Grid Work In F1?

 30-Minute Sprint Race

 The sprint race would still last 30 minutes as it currently does, and the results of it would still determine the starting order for the actual race.
 However, the sprint race itself would have its grid set by the reverse order of where the drivers sit in the Championship.
 This would eliminate the need for a Friday knockout qualifying session.

 The idea of the reverse grid has been in the minds of those in the F1 world for years, but in 2020 it received a fresh resurgence in popularity among almost everyone but the drivers, mainly due to the COVID-19 pandemic.
 This shortened the 2020 F1 season and meant that there were going to be two sets of races at the same track, with two at Austria’s Red Bull Ring and two at Silverstone.

 This seemed like the perfect opportunity to test the format, as if it didn’t work well in the first race, the second race could revert back to the original format with a sort of damage limitation approach.
 The owners of the F1 franchise, Liberty Media, tried to implement it but were unable to gain unanimous support from the F1 teams, meaning it could not be introduced.